libxml-raku/LibXML-raku/doc/Element.md

         $node.setAttributeNS( $nsURI, $aname, $avalue );

     Namespace-aware version of `setAttribute `, where `$nsURI ` is a namespace URI, `$aname ` is a qualified name, and `$avalue ` is the value.
-The namespace URI may be null (empty or undefined) in order to create an attribute which has no namespace.
+The namespace URI may be Str:U (undefined) in order to create an attribute which has no namespace.

     The current implementation differs from DOM in the following aspects